Billy Kennedy (Neighbours): Reception

 Spencer earned several award nominations for his portrayal of Billy.
 In 1998, he received a nomination for Most Popular Actor at the Logie Awards.
 He received another nomination in the same category the following year.
 At the 1999 Inside Soap Awards, Spencer was nominated for Best Actor, while he and Satchwell earned a joint nomination for Best Couple.
 He also garnered a nomination for Favourite Teen Idol at the People's Choice Awards.

 A writer for the BBC's Neighbours website stated that Billy's most notable moment was "Setting up a pirate radio station."
 Spencer's looks made him a teen idol during his time with series.
 A writer for Virgin Media called Billy a teen heartthrob during a feature called 'Who is soapland's hottest hunk?'.
 During a feature called "Neighbours stars make it big", a contributor for Holy Soap said "Billy's gorgeous looks and sweet romance with Anne Wilkinson ensured his popularity among Neighbours fans".
+Paul Brooks from Soaplife included Billy and Anne in his list of "dream lovers".
+He assessed that "the emotional ups and downs of Bill and Anne are almost a soap on their own."
+In November 1999, an All About Soap critic praised Spencer and Satchwell's performance stating that "if Jason and Kylie were the soapworld's sweethearts in the 1980s, then their crown has undoubtedly been passed onto Jesse and Brooke, alias teenage lovers Billy Kennedy and Anne Wilkinson."

 In 2010, to celebrate Neighbours 25th anniversary, a writer for Sky profiled 25 characters of which they believed were the most memorable in the series history.
 Billy is included in the list and describing him the writer states: "Easygoing Billy didn't take life as seriously as the rest of his family did, preferring to hang with Hannah in the club house and get into scrapes with best mate Toadie.
 Though troubled by dyslexia and asthma, he was a hard worker, spending lots of time swimming.
 This somewhat inevitably helped him to, ahem, 'fill out', and lead to lots of him, Ben's sister Caitlin and spontaneous lodger Joel wandering around the Kennedy house with very few clothes on.
 He eventually left the Street with boring sweetheart Anne."